Drug and Alcohol Rehab in Surrey

 - Seizures

-Despite the seriousness [16] of these conditions, getting the right help at the right time can help you to minimise these symptoms and, in some cases, even reverse them.
+Despite the seriousness [16] of these conditions, getting the right help at the right time at a drug and alcohol rehab in Surrey can help you to minimise these symptoms and, in some cases, even reverse them.
 [17]

 You can get help today across Surrey in Guildford, Woking, Leatherhead, East Horsley, Farnham, Redhill, Epsom, Caterham and Egham.

-Alcohol addiction needs a medically-assisted detox using Chlordiazepoxide (brand name Librium) in order to ease alcohol withdrawal symptoms or alcohol withdrawal syndrome.
+Alcohol addiction needs a medically-assisted detox at a drug and alcohol rehab in Surrey using Chlordiazepoxide (brand name Librium) in order to ease alcohol withdrawal symptoms or alcohol withdrawal syndrome.

-You may also be prescribed Acamprosate [21], Naltrexone [22] and a wide range of antidepressants [23] or anti-anxiety medications [24] depending on your needs.
+You may also be prescribed Acamprosate [21], Naltrexone [22] and a wide range of antidepressants [23] or anti-anxiety medications [24] depending on your needs at drug and alcohol rehab in Surrey.

 Without rehab, alcohol addiction can result in delirium tremens, seizures or Wernicke-Korsakoff Syndrome.
 [25]